kevin-wisepipe/Telco-Analytics-IBM/README.md

 # Telco-Analytics-IBM
-Analysis a dataset to understand what are the most important drivers for customer churn and what recommendations can be given to reduce customer churn in the future as part of several challenges.
+Analysis of a dataset to understand what are the most important drivers for customer churn and what recommendations can be given to reduce customer churn in the future as part of several challenges.